Crosstower-Global/ct-api-postman/README.md

 - Select which collections and environments you would like to import and click the `Import` button.
    <p align="center"><img src="assets/3.png" alt="Screenshot of of Postman for Mac, showing the Import screen after selecting the folder."/></p>

-- Select the `Environments` tab on the left, choose an environment, and set your Api Key and Secret Key by changing the `Current Value` column (see screenshot);
+- Select the `Environments` tab on the left, choose an environment, and set your Api Key and Api Secret by changing the `Current Value` column (see screenshot);
 (The `checksum` field can be left empty as it’ll be automatically filled by Postman when sending a request.)
     <p align="center"><img src="assets/4.png" alt="Screenshot of Postman for Mac, showing where the user should fill in their API and secret keys."/></p>